sorzkode/BATlister/README.md

 # BATlister

-BATlister is a simple batch script for Windows that generates a list of all files in a given directory and saves it to a text file.
+BATlister is a simple batch script for Windows that generates a list of all files and folders in a given directory and saves it to a text file.

 ![BATlister](https://raw.githubusercontent.com/sorzkode/BATlister/master/BATlister.jpg)

-## Description

-BATlister is a versatile tool that enables you to effortlessly generate a comprehensive list of files in a specific directory and save it to a text file.
-It can be utilized for various purposes, including inventory management, file analysis, or creating file lists for documentation.

 ## Example